 Required to withdraw

-If you are not able to demonstrate satisfactory progress, the faculty exam board may require you to withdraw from the programme, with an exit award if appropriate.
+If you are not able to show satisfactory academic progress, you may be required to withdraw from your course.

 Reasons for being required to withdraw